Foodnut.com’s Beginners Introduction to Chinese Dim Sum

 These items are cooked and served within bamboo steaming baskets.
 The Steamer Dim Sum Cart pictured above will house stacks of these containers.
 You can gesture to the servers to open the tops to see what is inside or show them our pictures to select these steamed dim sum dishes.

 Steamed Shrimp Dumplings or har gow is the most popular dim sum dish.
 Almost every table orders this dish.
-Little balls of shrimp are formed with bamboo shoots, and wrapped in a thin rice flour based wrapper, and then steamed.
+Little balls of shrimp are formed with chopped bamboo shoots, and wrapped in a thin rice flour based wrapper, and then steamed.
+The better places use large whole shrimp.

 Shrimp and pea shoot dumplings are similar to the shrimp dumplings, but add pea shoot vegetables to the ingredients.
 You’ll find other similar steamed dumplings with other ingredients inside.
 Popular ones are the Scallop and Shrimp dumpling and the Fun Gow or Chiu Chow steamed dumpling with pork, shrimp, and peanuts.